Key takeaways

 What is creatine?

-Creatine is a naturally occurring compound that’s created in the kidney, liver, and pancreas before being transported to the skeletal muscles, heart, brain, and other tissues.
+Creatine is a naturally occurring compound that’s created in the kidneys, liver, and pancreas before being transported to the skeletal muscles, heart, brain, and other tissues.
 About 95% of creatine is stored in the muscles, where it plays a key role in energy metabolism and production.

 More specifically, creatine aids in the production of adenosine triphosphate (ATP), the primary source of energy in cells.
 ATP is essentially your body’s fuel; it’s required to power muscles through physical activity, from daily movements to high-intensity exercise.
 So, that means creatine is also part of what it takes to be able to provide your muscles with energy.